aws/amazon-documentdb-odbc-driver/src/markdown/setup/setup.md

 [Connecting from Outside an Amazon VPC.](https://docs.aws.amazon.com/documentdb/latest/developerguide/connect-from-outside-a-vpc.html)

 ## Driver Setup in BI Applications
-The JDBC driver is compatible with a number of BI tools.
+The ODBC driver is compatible with a number of BI tools.
 Instructions are outlined here for:
 1. [Microsoft Power BI](microsoft-power-bi.md)

 For other BI tools, please refer to that tool's product documentation.